programmingcorporate/PowerAppsComponents/components/HeaderComponent/README.md

 ⚙️ Configuration via HeaderConfig
 Use the following schema to define your header layout.
 This drives logo, title, and navigation buttons—no additional properties required.

+# NOTE: Add or Remove buttons from Table() based on business requirement
 ```powerfx
 Table(
     {